 And Sterling summed the '96 Yankees up: "They're not a great team, but they're a team that plays great together."

-Beautiful.
+Beautiful, and accurate.
 Then in 1998, the Yankees became the greatest single-season team of all time.

 October 26, 1999: Game 3 of the World Series.
 Andy Pettitte did not have his good stuff, but Tino Martinez, Chad Curtis and Chuck Knoblauch helped the Yankees come from 5-1 down to send the game to extra innings.
 Curtis led off the bottom of the 10th, and knocked one out for a 6-5 win.